Parrozzo: Origins

-Parrozo was invented in 1920 by Luigi D'Amico, a bakery owner in Pescara.
+Parrozzo was invented in 1920 by Luigi D'Amico, a bakery owner in Pescara.
 D'Amico wanted to create a cake that resembled the traditional rough bread made by local farmers with corn flour.
 Parrozzo has the same round shape as the bread, contains eggs to mimic the yellow of the corn, and is covered with a layer of dark chocolate reminiscent of the burnt surface of the bread.